stephenowusu76/Cornellender/README.md

 2. In the root navigation controller, a Collection View Controller and a Table View Controller.
    The Collection View Controller displays the filters that categorized the events.
 Pressing on one of the
 3. When the user click on the cell, a Modal View Controller will be pushed up

+Special features:
+1. A search bar is implemented, which allows users to directly search any event that they are interested in based on the keyword.
+Users can also use the search bar combined with a category filter.
+2. Within the event detailed view, a map is presented